In these projects, you’ll be working to implement authentication systems so users can only access areas of a site they are authorized to.

 In this project you’ll follow along to Andy Leverenz’s brilliant Building a Twitter Clone screen casts.
 You’ll be building a light weight version of Twitter and get lot of healthy experience with using Devise in the process.

-In this project, you’ll be building an exclusive clubhouse where your members can write embarrassing posts about non-members.
+In this project, you’ll be building an exclusive clubhouse where your members can write anonymous posts.
 Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

 If you want to add your own stylistic flourishes, consider it extra credit.

 The projects will be less and less explicit about how to achieve their goals, since we expect you to build on your previous knowledge.
 If you don’t know how to do something, feel free to check back in previous lessons or projects or Google the correct way to implement it (though be careful, because that may take you deeper down the road than we intended).

 If you’d like to challenge yourself, don’t even follow the steps below, just go ahead and build the app!

 members-onlyRails app and GitHub repo.
 Update your README.